List of neighbourhoods in Toronto: East York

-An autonomous urban borough until 1997, East York is located north of Danforth Avenue between the Don River to the west and Victoria Park Avenue to the east.
-East York was an exclave of York from 1922 to 1924.
+An autonomous urban borough until 1997, East York is primarily located north of Danforth Avenue between the Don River to the west and Victoria Park Avenue to the east, though the Shoppers World Danforth shopping plaza/mall hybrid, on the south side of Danforth Avenue west of Victoria Park Avenue, is located in East York.
+East York was an exclave of York from 1922 to 1924 and became a separate municipality to simplify governance.
 East York developed contemporaneously with the West End of old Toronto, and it is similar in form and character.
 In 1967, East York was expanded to include the Town of Leaside.
 Since the 1998 amalgamation, it is administered together with old Toronto, and separate from Scarborough, North York, and Etobicoke-York, by the "Toronto and East York Neighbourhood Council".

 East York itself is commonly divided into two zones with mainly Edwardian urban neighbourhoods situated south of Taylor-Massey Creek and referred to as Old East York.